 Governments, development agencies and organisations around the world have sponsored several assistance programs targeted to small and medium enterprises (SMEs) and aimed at spurring firms’ performance regarding innovation, productivity, exports and employment generation.
 There are various approaches to SME support.
 The support can be indirect through institutional reforms that address constraints that prevent SMEs from getting access to credit, or directly through training or value chain support, for instance.
 Despite being a widespread practice, there is limited evidence on the impact of SME support in the literature to date.
 Though some of the evidence indicates a positive effect of SME support programs on selected outcomes, there is a need to systematically review and synthesise the evidence to provide an unbiased account about the impact of business support for SMEs on firm performance.
 As the evidence appears to be predominantly from Latin America, a focus on its applicability to the African context is also warranted.

-To systematically review and synthesise existing evidence on the impact of business support services for small and medium enterprises in low- and middle-income countries.
-The review aims to compare the relative effectiveness on different direct and indirect business support services and assess how the available evidence applies to African contexts.
-It also seeks to understand the mechanisms that contribute most to the effectiveness of an intervention.
+To systematically review and synthesise existing evidence on the impact of business support services for small and medium enterprises in low- and middle-income countries by comparing the relative effectiveness of different direct and indirect business support services on firm-level outcomes.
+The review particularly seeks to understand how the available evidence applies to African contexts, and the mechanisms that contribute to the effectiveness of an intervention.